jaikechen/immutable-date-class/README.md

 the timeEqual function compare date value, it returns true

 ## dateEqual
-like timeEqual, but only compares Date Part of Date it is time to answer the questions above,
+like timeEqual, but only compares Date Part of Date<br/>
+it is time to answer the questions above,
 ```typescript
  new Date('9/4/2020').getTime() === new Date('2020-09-04').getTime()